Skip to content

 Acceptable use policy: Indiva

-Indiva is a Canadian producer of cannabis edibles.
-They operate in a regulated industry.
+Indiva, a Canadian cannabis edibles producer, operates in a tightly regulated space.
 That means their acceptable use policy for social media is particularly important.
 It outlines the company’s social media content moderation policies.
 Specifically, non-compliant comments will be removed.

 Indiva's advertising compliance policy